-- Why do people live in cities? - 1 Why might the settlers who arrived in Western Australia in 1827 have chosen Perth (Source 1) to begin a colony? - 2 Some of the world's cities are growing rapidly.
-What types of things attract people to cities? - 3 What are some of the disadvantages of living in cities?
+Why do people live in cities?

+- 1 Some of the world's cities are growing rapidly.
+What types of things attract people to cities? - 2 What are some of the disadvantages of living in cities? - 3 Why do you think so many Australians live in cities?